ANTHRO 100 — GENERAL ANTHROPOLOGY

 1-3 credits.

 Interdisciplinary inquiry in Latin American society and culture.
-Enroll Info: None

-ANTHRO/AFRICAN/ECON/GEOG/HISTORY/POLI SCI 983 — INTERDEPARTMENTAL SEMINAR-AFRICAN STUDIES
+ANTHRO/AFRICAN/ECON/GEOG/HISTORY/POLI SCI 983 — INTERDEPARTMENTAL SEMINAR IN AFRICAN STUDIES TOPICS

 3 credits.

-Interdisciplinary inquiry in African society and culture.
-Enroll Info: None
+Interdisciplinary inquiry in African societies and cultures.

 ANTHRO 990 — RESEARCH AND THESIS